mervatyo/authentication-workshop/walkthrough/step05.md

 Let's use what we learned about middlewares above to implement an auth middleware that checks if there is actual cookie and if it's valid.

 - we have a middlewares folder with an index file, create an `authCheck` file that exports a function.
-- in the `authCheck` function take the code from `home.js` that checks for the cookie and validates it.
+- in the `authCheck` file take the code from `home.js` that checks for the cookie and validates it.
 > Note: you do not want to render the home page if the cookie is valid or not valid in the middleware, you need to let our home controller handle the page rendering.
 - if everything is fine and valid, set the username to the username that was stored in the cookie and set signedIn to true using [res.locals](https://expressjs.com/en/4x/api.html#res.locals).
 -  if he is not logged in set username to be null and signedIn to be false, after all that run the `next` method to go to the next middleware or controller.